-The Law Society has introduced a Continuing Professional Development (CPD) Policy, which took effect January 1, 2010.
-Under the CPD policy, all active members are required to complete 36 hours of accredited CPD activities in the most current three-year period.
+Under the Law Society’s Continuing Professional Development (CPD) Policy, all active members are required to complete 12 hours of accredited CPD annually.
+The CPD term is a one-year period commencing on January 1st and ending on December 31st each year.
 This requirement combined with the ethics hours requirement constitutes the Minimum CPD Requirements under the CPD policy.

-Not less than six hours of the required 36 hours must pertain primarily to any one or any combination of the following topics (ethics hours): professional responsibility; ethics; practice standards; the Code of Professional Conduct; conflict of interest; Rules of the Law Society; client care and relations; and practice management.
+Not less than 2 hours of the required 12 hours must pertain primarily to any one or any combination of the following topics (“ethics hours”): professional responsibility; ethics; practice standards; The Code of Professional Conduct; conflict of interest; Rules of the Law Society; client care and relations; and practice management.

 All active members are required to meet the Minimum CPD Requirements in order to maintain practicing status.